+Medical spas are becoming increasingly popular, and with that comes the need to understand how much revenue they generate.
 According to Thiersch, retail accounts for 8-20% of a medical spa's total revenue, with an ideal range of 15-20%.
-Durocher recommends that the total compensation of a medspa compared to service dollars should not exceed 35 percent, where the total payroll burden of the spa would not exceed that percentage.
-Although some of the practices may reduce the marketing budget, the cost of sale will generally remain at a fixed% of revenue, since internal sales have a high variable linked to the size of sales.
-Medical Spa's gross profit margin calculation follows the same idea; simply subtract the COGS from the total revenue, divide that amount by the total revenue, and multiply it by 100.
+Durocher suggests that the total compensation of a medspa should not exceed 35% of service dollars, and that the total payroll burden should not exceed that percentage either.
+The gross profit margin calculation is done by subtracting the cost of goods sold (COGS) from the total revenue, dividing that amount by the total revenue, and multiplying it by 100.